-The Contractor shall have a Grievance system that includes a Grievance process, an Appeal process, and access to the Administrative Hearing process for Contracted Services (WAC 182-538C-110).
+The Contractor shall have a Grievance and Appeal System that includes a Grievance Process, an Appeal Process, and access to the Administrative Hearing process for Contracted Services (WAC 182-538C-110).

 NOTE: Provider claim disputes initiated by the provider are not subject to this section.

-- 13.1.1 The Contractor shall have policies and procedures addressing the Grievance system, which comply with the requirements of this Contract.
-HCA must approve, in writing, all Grievance system policies and procedures and related notices to Individuals regarding the Grievance system. - 13.1.2 The Contractor shall give Individuals any reasonable assistance necessary in completing forms and other procedural steps for Grievances and Appeals. - 13.1.3 The Contractor shall acknowledge receipt of each Grievance, either orally or in writing, within two (2) business days. - 13.1.4 The Contractor shall acknowledge in writing, the receipt of each Appeal.
-The Contractor shall provide the written notice to both the Individual and requesting provider within three (3) calendar days of receipt of the Appeal. - 13.1.5 The Contractor shall ensure that decision makers on Grievances and Appeals were not involved in previous levels of review or decision-making. - 13.1.6 Decisions regarding Grievances and Appeals shall be made by Health Care Professionals with clinical expertise in treating the Individual's condition or disease if any of the following apply: - 13.1.6.1 The Individual is appealing an action. - 13.1.6.2 The Grievance or Appeal involves any clinical issues. - 13.1.7 With respect to any decisions described in subsection 13.1.6, the Contractor shall ensure that the Health Care Professional making such decisions: - 13.1.7.1 Has clinical expertise in treating the Individual's condition or disease that is age appropriate (e.g., a board certified Child and Adolescent Psychiatrist for a child Individual). - 13.1.7.2 A physician board-certified or board-eligible in Psychiatry or Child or Adolescent Psychiatry if the grievance or appeal is related to inpatient level of care denials for psychiatric treatment. - 13.1.7.3 A physician board-certified or board-eligible in Addiction Medicine or a Sub-specialty in Addiction Psychiatry if the Grievance or Appeal is related to inpatient level of care denials for SUD treatment.
+- 13.1.1 The Contractor shall have policies and procedures addressing the Grievance and Appeal System, which comply with the requirements of this Contract.
+HCA must approve, in writing, all Grievance and Appeal System policies and procedures and related notices to Individuals regarding the Grievance and Appeal System. - 13.1.2 The Contractor shall give Individuals any reasonable assistance necessary in completing forms and other procedural steps for Grievances and Appeals. - 13.1.3 The Contractor shall acknowledge receipt of each Grievance, either orally or in writing, within two (2) Business Days. - 13.1.4 The Contractor shall acknowledge in writing, the receipt of each Appeal.
+The Contractor shall provide the written notice to both the Individual and requesting provider within three (3) calendar days of receipt of the Appeal. - 13.1.5 The Contractor shall ensure that decision makers on Grievances and Appeals were not involved in previous levels of review or decision-making. - 13.1.6 Decisions regarding Grievances and Appeals shall be made by Health Care Professionals with clinical expertise in treating the Individual's condition or disease if any of the following apply: - 13.1.6.1 The Individual is appealing an Action. - 13.1.6.2 The Grievance or Appeal involves any clinical issues. - 13.1.7 With respect to any decisions described in subsection 13.1.6, the Contractor shall ensure that the Health Care Professional making such decisions: - 13.1.7.1 Has clinical expertise in treating the Individual's condition or disease that is age appropriate (e.g., a board certified Child and Adolescent Psychiatrist for a child Individual). - 13.1.7.2 A physician board-certified or board-eligible in Psychiatry or Child or Adolescent Psychiatry if the Grievance or Appeal is related to inpatient level of care denials for psychiatric treatment.

+13.1.7.3 A physician board-certified or board-eligible in Addiction Medicine or a Sub-specialty in Addiction Psychiatry if the Grievance or Appeal is related to inpatient level of care denials for SUD treatment.